Learning density ratios in causal inference using Bregman-Riesz regression: Methods

-\begin{augmentation_example}[Stabilized Weight] For the stabilized weight (Example \ref{example:adrc}), the intervention distribution $P_1$ effectively samples treatment $A$ and covariates $W$ independently under their respective marginal distributions under $P_0$, i.e., $p_1(a, w) = p_A(a) p_W(w)$.
-Therefore, given observations $\{a_i, w_i\}_{i=1}^{n_0}$ from $P_0$, the pair $(a_i, w_j)$ represents a random draw from $P_1$.
-Thus, one might consider using all possible $n_1 = n_0^2$ such draws.
-However, the resulting augmented dataset of size $n = n_0(n_0 + 1)$ may be computationally impractical even for modest $n_0$ due to long training times or memory costs.
-Even if it were feasible to use all possible $n_1 = n_0^2$ samples of the form $(a_i, w_j)$, it may be preferable to discard samples where $i = j$, resulting in $n_1 = n_0(n_0 - 1)$ samples.
-This distinction is equivalent to that of estimating $\E_{P_1}[\cdot]$ using a V-statistic versus a U-statistic, with the latter being the minimum variance unbiased estimator \citep[Chapter 12]{van_der_vaart_asymptotic_1998}, \citep{zhou_v_2021}.
-In order to reduce the size $n_1$ of the augmented data, we consider the following schemes for drawing samples from $P_1$. \begin{itemize} \item \textbf{Sampling with (without) replacement}: One generates $n_1$ draws $\{\tilde{a}_i, \tilde{w}_i\}_{i=1}^{n_1}$ where $\{\tilde{a}\}_{i=1}^{n_1}$ is obtained by sampling from $\{a_i\}_{i=1}^{n_0}$ with (without) replacement and, $\{\tilde{w}\}_{i=1}^{n_1}$ is obtained by sampling from $\{w_i\}_{i=1}^{n_0}$ with (without) replacement and independently of $\{\tilde{a}\}_{i=1}^{n_1}$. \item \textbf{Permutation}: One generates $n_1 = n_0$ draws $\{\tilde{a}_i, w_i\}_{i=1}^{n_0}$ where $\{\tilde{a}\}_{i=1}^{n_0}$ is obtained by sampling from $\{a_i\}_{i=1}^{n_0}$ without replacement, i.e., by permuting the treatments. \item \textbf{Derangement}: A permutation is used that has no fixed points, also called a derangement. \item \textbf{m-Permutations}/\textbf{m-Derangements}: The permutation/derangement method is repeated $m$ times to obtain $n_1 = m n_0$ draws. \item \textbf{Train-time Sampling/Permutation/Derangement}: For learning algorithms based on stochastic gradient descent, the sampling/permutation/derangement methods can be repeated for each learning iteration or batch sample.
+\item \textbf{Train-time Sampling/Permutation/Derangement}: For learning algorithms based on stochastic gradient descent, the sampling/permutation/derangement methods can be repeated for each learning iteration or batch sample.
 See, e.g., \citet[Algorithm 1]{belghazi_mutual_2018} for a similar proposal where minibatches are permuted in neural network training. \end{itemize} Given the absence of clear practical recommendations regarding the sampling scheme for stabilized weight learning, we compare several methods through a numerical study in Section \ref{sect:simulations}.
 Specifically, we compare sampling with replacement ($n_1 = m n_0$) versus m-permutations and m-derangements for $m \in \{1, 2, 5, 10\}$.
 For neural network based models we also compare train-time sampling with replacement/permutation/derangement, each with $n_1 = n_0$. \end{augmentation_example}